HL7/fhir-shorthand/input/pagecontent/index.md

 A **FSH Tank** is a folder that contains FSH files.
 A FSH Tank corresponds one-to-one to an IG and represents a complete module that can be placed under SCC.
 The FHIR artifacts included in the IG (profiles, extensions, value sets, examples, etc.) are defined in the FSH Tank.
 Anything else is "external" and must be declared in dependencies.

 Information in FSH is stored in plain text files with _.fsh_ extension.
-How information is divided between files is up to the user.
+How information is divided between files (as well as subfolders) is up to the user.
 Here are some possibilities:

 * Divide up different type of items: profiles in one file, value sets in another, extensions in another, etc.
 * Group things logically, for example, a profile together with its value sets, extensions, and examples.